Lakshay-2807/technojam-task-DSA/README.md

 HARD1-
-In this question we have to find the prime numbers present between the range provided . so in this question I firstly made a function to check whether a number is prime or not , with the help of for loop by using if condition . the simply we just called the function in the main and got the desired result .
+In this question we have to find the prime numbers present between the range provided . so in this question we used nested loop to check whether the number is prime or not by the help of bool datatype . and if condition . and if it is prime than print it . the main thing in this code was to initialize the for loop with Range1 and iterating it till R2 .